merely-useful/py-rse/index.md

 import random

 quote_list = ["It's still magic even if you know how it's done.",
+              "Everything starts somewhere, "\
+              "though many physicists disagree.",
               "Ninety percent of most magic merely consists "\
               "of knowing one extra fact.",
+              "Wisdom comes from experience. "\
-              "There isn't a way things should be. "\
+              "Experience is often a result of lack of wisdom.", "There isn't a way things should be. "\
               "There's just what happens, and what we do.", "Multiple exclamation marks are a sure sign "\